 Session One: Dose Acclimation

 It was finally time to start treatment, and I was admittedly a bit nervous.
-It was my first experience with psychedelics so I wasn’t sure what to expect in terms of experience and sensations, but I was excited to see how the medication could aid me.
+It was my first experience with psychedelics, so I wasn’t sure what to expect in terms of experience and sensations, but I was excited to see how the medication could aid me.
 The first session was just for dose acclimation, starting with half of a troche to test the effects.
 To prepare for this session, and all others to follow, I stopped all food three hours before and stopped all liquids two hours before.

 To prepare even further, I meditated and journaled, setting my intentions for the session.
 Better U’s app integrates well into treatment, as it offers journal prompts for each session along with relaxation techniques.
 It is also important for users to take their blood pressure before starting the session and log it in the metrics section of the app.

 I settled into the guest bedroom, where I had prepared the space with incense and soft lighting.
-I started with the 1/2 troche (which was 150 mg of ketamine) as recommended by my psychiatrist, leaving the tablet under my tongue for 12 minutes and then spitting out any remaining troche and saliva.
+I started with the ½ troche (which was 150 mg of ketamine) as recommended by my psychiatrist, leaving the tablet under my tongue for 12 minutes and then spitting out any remaining troche and saliva.

 I started to feel the effects of the ketamine after about 10 minutes of holding it in my cheek, which very much surprised me.
-I then laid down, put on the playlist that Better U curated for the session, and put on my eye mask.
+I laid down, put on the Spotify playlist curated by Better U for the session, and slipped on my eye mask.
 The first few minutes were the most intense, as I felt a wave of emotion take over.
 The music was instrumental and helped me get into a deep meditative state, with a bell ringing every 20-30 seconds to help ground me.
-No visuals occurred during this trip, but I was still able to process the emotions of grief over the recent loss of my dog.
-Eventually, I fell into a nice calm state and finished the session with a renewed sense of peace.

 The comedown was a bit harder; I had a fairly intense headache after the experience that only went away with sleep.
 I also experienced nausea and vomiting later that evening.
-Overall though, I was pleased with the dose acclimation session and planned to up the ketamine dosage at the next session.
+Overall, though, I was pleased with the dose acclimation session and planned to up the ketamine dosage at the next session.

-Future Better U Sessions
+Future Sessions

-At the time of publication, I had not completed any other ketamine sessions with Better U. I will, however, finish the program in its entirety and take advantage of all eight ketamine sessions.
+At the time of publication, I had not completed any other ketamine sessions with Better U. I will, however, finish the program in its entirety and take advantage of all nine ketamine sessions.
 Keep an eye out for updates and revisions, as I will be adding content with my most recent sessions and experiences.

 Extra Features